Income tax in Canada: Provincial and territorial personal income taxes

 Provinces and territories that have entered into tax collection agreements with the federal government for collection of personal income taxes ("agreeing provinces", i.e., all provinces and territories except Quebec) must use the federal definition of "taxable income" as the basis for their taxation.
 This means that they are not allowed to provide or ignore federal deductions in calculating the income on which provincial tax is based.

-Provincial and territorial governments provide both non-refundable tax credits and refundable tax credits to taxpayers for certain expenses.
+Provincial and territorial governments provide both nonrefundable and refundable tax credits to taxpayers for certain expenses.
 They may also apply surtaxes and offer low-income tax reductions.

-Canada Revenue Agency collects personal income taxes for agreeing provinces/territories and remits the revenues to the respective governments.
+The Canada Revenue Agency collects personal income taxes for agreeing provinces/territories and remits the revenues to the respective governments.
 The provincial/territorial tax forms are distributed with the federal tax forms, and the taxpayer need make only one payment—to CRA—for both types of tax.
 Similarly, if a taxpayer is to receive a refund, he or she receives one cheque or bank transfer for the combined federal and provincial/territorial tax refund.
 Information on provincial rates can be found on the Canada Revenue Agency's website.

 Individuals in Canada generally pay income taxes on employment and investment income to the province in which they reside on December 31 of the tax year.
-This ensures that taxpayers who live in one province and work in another, or who move from one province to another in most cases only have to file a tax return for one province.
+This ensures that taxpayers who live in one province and work in another, or who move from one province to another, in most cases only have to file a tax return for one province.
 Individuals with business income have to pay tax on the business income to the province in which it was earned.
 If it was earned in more than one province, it is allocated based on a formula in the Income Tax Regulations.

-In addition to the income tax levied as a percentage of taxable income, two provinces, Prince Edward Island and Ontario, levy surtaxes as a percentage of tax over a certain threshold.
+In addition to the income tax levied as a percentage of taxable income, one province, Ontario, levies a surtax as a percentage of tax over a certain threshold.
+Prior to the 2024 tax season, the province of Prince Edward Island additionally charged a surtax.